harmittaa/harmittaa.github.io/index.md

 ## Mobile software engineer

-I am a mobile software engineer, currently mainly focusing on Android, but absolutely willing to spend most of my time on either platform.
+I am currently mainly focused on Android, but absolutely willing to spend my time working on either platform.
 I am passionate about being creative, yet I still try to bring an engineer's perspective into my work: investigating, planning, executing, evaluating.

-Projects I've been working on have been published on both on the App Store and Google Play, and are used by tens of thousands of users.
+For both platforms I've worked on projects from scratch, to publishing them for tens of thousands of users to use, and to finally ironing out the bugs.
 My non-work related projects include image processing, machine learning, AR - all on mobile.

 I am currently spending my time between my Master's studies in Computer Science in Aalto Univeristy and my work as a mobile software engineer in ePassi Payments Oy.